offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 `{bm} /(FreeCAD)_TOPIC/i`

-FreeCAD is a parametric modeling tool.
-It contains different segments of functionality, referred to as workbenches.
-Each workbench targets a different aspect of the overall design workflow (e.g., sketching, turning sketches into 3D objects, and assembling 3D objects together).
+FreeCAD is a parametric 3D computer-aided design / modeling tool.
+It contains different segments of functionality, referred to as workbenches_FC.
+Each workbench_FC targets a different aspect of the overall design workflow (e.g., sketching_FC, turning sketches_FC into 3D objects, and assembling 3D objects together).

-The following subsections give a basic overview and usage reference for the subset of workbenches related to 3D printing.
+The following subsections give a basic overview and usage reference for the subset of workbenches_FC related to 3D printing.

 ```{note}
 This section assumes you have past experience with some 3D editors.